 What are the crazy benefits of meditation?
-You don't have to be a hippy dippy or religious to benefit from meditation.
 Meditation can benefit us all.
 It is an exercise like any other.
-We know if we exercise our bodies we will become: stronger, faster, healthier, and more efficient.
+We know if we exercise our bodies we will become stronger, faster, healthier, and more efficient.
 So, why don't we give our minds the same attention?

 Physical Health Benefits of Meditation

-A study found meditation reduced emotional stress, and decreased the inflammatory responses .
+A study found meditation reduces emotional stress and decreases the inflammatory responses .

 Note: chronic inflammation is an underlying cause of most of today’s diseases: chronic pain, obesity, ADD/ADHD, peripheral neuropathy, diabetes, heart disease, stroke, migraines, thyroid issues, dental issues, cancer, leaky gut, and autoimmune diseases .